bgreni/PSRS_MPI/README.md

+# PSRS MPI
+An implementation of the PSRS distributed sorting algorithm using MPI for inter process communication

 # Running the program
 on the off chance you want to actually run the project, follow these steps from the root folder of the project